-As shown in Figures 8 and 9, the FPGA implementation offers higher and lower performance than the equivalent software implementation, depending on the tested function.
+As shown in Figures 3 and 4, the FPGA implementation is more and less efficient than the equivalent software implementation, depending on the tested function.
 However, the FPGA runs at a considerably lower clock frequency (average of 1.9MHz of FPGA vs. 3.4GHz of the CPU).
 As the design replicates the parallel software versions, one can also conclude that the FPGA performance is not affected by synchronization issues, which are guaranteed by the used frequency.

-6. RELATED WORK
+V. RELATED WORK

-A parallel version of the Nelder-Mead algorithm was proposed earlier, using parallelization at the parameter level [15].
+A parallel version of the Nelder-Mead algorithm was proposed earlier, using parallelization at the parameter level [11].
 However, the parallel version has a different search path though the parameter space than the non-parallel algorithm, in contrast to this paper.
 Moreover, the approach relies on even finer grained parallelism than the presented approach, thus likely unsuited for multi-core CPU-chips.

-Both Nelder-Mead and Powell's methods were globalized and parallelized on a distributed memory environment with six single-core Pentium 4 machines running at 2.8 GHz, following a server-client fashion [16].
+Both Nelder-Mead and Powell's methods were globalized and parallelized on a distributed memory environment with six single-core Pentium 4 machines running at 2.8 GHz, following a server-client fashion [12].
 This paper, on the other hand, proposes parallel shared-memory and hardware implementations.

-A method for concurrent execution of the algorithm has
+A method for concurrent execution of the algorithm has also been proposed [13], with better results than the Nelder-Mead original algorithm on smooth, noisy, and functions with many local minima.
+This paper is rather focused on the original algorithm than on variants of it.